ActiveState/blog-posts/upgrading-to-5.24.md

 characters in your code, you need to upgrade.
 Perl 5.10.1 used version 5.1.0 of the Unicode character database.
 Perl 5.24 uses version 8.0 of that database.

+And of course, there have been many Unicode bugs fixed since 5.10.1.
+Karl Williams, a core developer who's put a huge amount of work into Perl's Unicode support, recommends a minimum of 5.14 for serious Unicode processing.

 ### And So Much More

 This is a very quick skim of the updates in major releases from 5.12 through